 We can recognize that representation matters by having unmarried ministers speak to our congregations regularly.

-We need to recognize that marriage is not always a guarantee of spiritual maturity, that singleness can be God’s perfect plan for some, and that He equips married and single individuals to do ministry regardless of their marital status.
+We need to recognize that marriage is not always a guarantee of spiritual maturity, that singleness can be God’s perfect plan for some, and that He equips married and single individuals to ministry regardless of their marital status.

 Would you consider asking your single friend to read this article and tell you whether it accurately reflects what they experience when attending Church?